“The mission of the Wild Sheep Society is to promote and enhance wild sheep and wild sheep habitat throughout British Columbia.”

 c) All money received shall be credited to the current bank accounts of the Society and paid out only on two (2) approved signatures (President and Secretary or Treasurer).

-d) All life memberships shall be locked into a special account whereby only the interest shall be used by the Society.
+d) All life memberships shall be locked into a trust fund whereby only the interest shall be used by the Society.

-a) The President shall preside over all meetings of the Society and of the directors, he is the chief executive office of the society and shall supervise the other officers in the execution of their duties.
+a) The President shall preside at all meetings of the Society and of the Directors.
+He is the Chief Executive Officer of the Society and shall supervise the other officers in the execution of their duties.

 c) The Secretary shall:

-*Have custody of the common seal of the Society.
+- Have custody of the common seal of the Society; and

 d) The Treasurer shall:

-*Keep the financial records, including books of account, necessary to comply with the Society Act; and
+• Keep the financial records, including all books of account, necessary to comply with the Society Act; and

-e) The officers of Secretary and Treasurer may be held by one person who shall be known as the Secretary-Treasurer.
+e) The offices of Secretary and Treasurer may be held by one person who shall be known as the Secretary-Treasurer

 f) In the absence of the Secretary from a meeting, the Directors shall appoint another